shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 ## Section 3: Foundations of multimodal LLMs

-@TODO: Give a double-check on the structure of this section, relation to Sebastian's article: https://magazine.sebastianraschka.com/p/understanding-multimodal-llms

 - Before showing you the code on how to use LLMs with images and documents, you have to understand how multimodal LLMs work.
-We won't cover all the details, as you don't have to understand them as an AI Engineer.
+We won't cover all the details, as this is not the scope of this lessons as you don't have to understand them all the little details as an AI Engineer.
 That's the job of an AI researcher.
-But you need an intuition on how they work to know how to use, deploy, and monitor them.
+But you need an intuition on how they work to know how to use, deploy, optimize and monitor them.
 - High-level overview of the common approaches to building multimodal LLMs using text-image models as an example:
     1. Unified Embedding Decoder Architecture approach;
     2. Cross-modality Attention Architecture approach.
     (Figure 3: Image from Sebastian's Raschka magazine showing the two approaches)
-- Dig deeper into the `Unified Embedding Decoder Architecture` approach.
+- Dig deeper into the first approach: `Unified Embedding Decoder Architecture`.
 Explain how the image information is passed to the text-LLM through the image encoder as input tokens along with the text tokens.
 (Figure 4: Image from Sebastian's Raschka magazine showing the method)
-- Dig deeper into the `Cross-modality Attention Architecture` approach.
+- Dig deeper into the second approach: `Cross-modality Attention Architecture`.
 Explain how the image information is passed to the text-LLM decoder through the attention mechanism
 (Figure 5: Image from Sebastian's Raschka magazine showing the method)
-- Quick walkthrough over image encoders:
+- Quick walkthrough over image encoders (which are the same with image embedding models):
     1. Make parallel between text tokenization (e.g., using Byte-Pair Encoding) and patching images (Figure 6: Image from Sebastian's Raschka magazine showing image tokenization and embedding (left) and text tokenization and embedding (right) side by side.)
     2. Explain how creating image embeddings through patching works (Figure 7: Image from Sebastian's Raschka magazine showing the ViT setup)
     3. Highlight how the output has the same structure and dimensions, as embeddings, that's why we can input image embeddings along text embeddings with no issues
     4. Even if the image and text embeddings have the same dimensions, in the vector space, they have to be aligned.
 Thus, explain how we do this through the linear projection module
-    5. Examples of image encoder models: CLIP or OpenCLIP.
+    5. Examples of image encoder models: CLIP, OpenCLIP or SigLIP.
 Explain that most image encoders that have the embeddings in the same vector space as the text embeddings are leveraging the core CLIP architecture.
     6. Explain that these are also used as embedding models for multimodal RAG to find semantic similarities between images and text data points.
 In other words, you can run similarity metrics between text/image/document/audio vectors
     (Figure 8: Image showing text/image embeddings within the same vector space)
 - Trade-offs between the two methods:
-    1. `Unified Embedding Decoder Architecture approach`: higher accuracy in OCR-related tasks (what we talked about in section 2)
+    1. `Unified Embedding Decoder Architecture approach`: simpler to implement (just concatenate tokens), higher accuracy in OCR-related tasks (what we talked about in section 2)
-    2. `Cross-modality Attention Architecture approach`: superior computational efficiency for high-resolution images as we don't have to pass all the tokens as input
+    2. `Cross-modality Attention Architecture approach`:  require more complex training procedures, superior computational efficiency for high-resolution images as we don't have to pass all the tokens as input but inject it directly into the attention mechanism
-    3. `Hybrid Approaches`: best of both worlds
+    3. `Hybrid Approaches`: Combine benefits of both methods
 - In 2025, most LLMs are actually multimodal.
 For example:
     - in the open-source world we have Llama 4, Gemma 2, Qwen3 and DeepSeek R1/V3
-    - in the closed-source world we have GPT-5, Gemini 2.5 and Claude (most probably their version will increase constantly, but these are the most popular family of models)
+    - in the closed-source world we have GPT-5, Gemini 2.5 and Claude (even if new versions will constantly appear, these are the most popular family of models as of 2025)
 - A paragraph on how it can be expanded to other modalities, such as PDFs, audio, or video, by hooking different encoders for each modality
 - Include a paragraph on multimodal LLMs vs. diffusion generation models, such as Midjourney or Stable Diffusion:
     - Comparison between diffusion image generation models and multimodal LLMs that support generating images (e.g., GPT-4o)